-The main implication of this emphasis is that knowledge exchanges are heavily weighted toward the institutional goals of the exporting institution.
+The main implication of this assumption about incentives is that knowledge exchanges are heavily weighted toward the institutional goals of the exporting institution.
 Business firms are not interested in knowledge structures that lead to mediocrity and decline in profitability or reputation.
-Chiefs of staff in the military have scant interest in how other countries, with less sophisticated technology, have fought wars, unless they have continuing relevance to modern warfare.
+Military officers have scant interest in how other countries with less sophisticated technology have fought wars, unless they have continuing relevance to modern warfare.
 Creative teams are not interested in products that fail to satisfy clients or customers.
-In sports, new statistical approaches are welcomed so long as they do not challenge the enterprise’s fundamental commitment to improving the probabilities of winning records.
+In sports, new statistical approaches are welcomed so long as they do not challenge the enterprise’s fundamental commitment to improving the probabilities of achieving winning records.
 No institutionalized analytical tools in sports have focused on explaining the sources of prolonged periods of competitive mediocrity.
-None have been developed to foster the equality of competition.
+Nor have any been developed to foster equality of competition.

-Ideological resistance is the most common source of failures in knowledge exchange across institutional sectors.
-This resistance may be based on deeply held beliefs or an underlying sense of threat to the authority or prerogatives of elites.
+Ideological resistance is the most common source of failure in knowledge exchange across institutional sectors.
+This resistance may be based on deeply held beliefs, or on an underlying sense of threat to the authority or prerogatives of elites.
 But the adoption and rejection of new knowledge structures is also influenced by (typically unexpressed) criteria relating to perceptions of fit and utility.
-Fit between the proposed model and the institutional environment is important (although difficult to measure in a non-tautological way), as is efficiency and ease of use.
-For example, ranking systems of colleges that focus on raw retention, graduation, and employment rates are misleading because they do not take into account the academic or socio-demographic characteristics of entering classes.
+Fit between the proposed model and the institutional environment is important (although difficult to measure in a nontautological way), as is efficiency and ease of use.
+For example, ranking systems of colleges that focus on raw retention, graduation, and employment rates are misleading, because they do not take into account the academic or sociodemographic characteristics of entering classes.
 Nevertheless, they have become popular among politicians, at least in part because they do not require statistical controls that may be difficult to obtain or difficult for the public (or politicians themselves) to understand.

 Types of Knowledge Exchanges